Toxic plants

 Is Pacific Yew Toxic To Cats?

-The Pacific Yew is toxic to cats due to the two volatile oils discovered within the plant, Taxine A and Taxine B. These substances are known as direct cardiac myocyte calcium and sodium channel antagonists and cause Pacific yew poisoning in cats.
-They’re robust, disrupting sodium and calcium channel currents in the heart, similar to how verapamil (a calcium channel blocker) does.
+The toxicity of Pacific Yew in cats stems from two volatile oils present within the plant, namely Taxine A and Taxine B. These compounds act as direct cardiac myocyte calcium and sodium channel antagonists, leading to Pacific Yew poisoning in felines.
+In essence, they disrupt the natural sodium and calcium channel currents in the cat’s heart, similar to the mechanism of verapamil, a known calcium channel blocker.

 Clinical Signs of Pacific Yew Poisoning in Cats